Takeaways: Jan. 6 panel says Trump led ‘brazen’ conspiracy

 TRUMP’S INNER CIRCLE SPEAKS

+The hearing featured never-before-seen video testimony from Trump’s family and close aides, many of whom were interviewed by the committee remotely.

-The hearing featured never-before-seen video testimony from former Attorney General Bill Barr and others who told Trump at the time that his fraud claims had no merit.
-Barr, who said publicly at the time that the Justice Department had not found fraud, said he had told Trump it was “bull——.”
+The panel started the hearing by showing its video interview with former Attorney General Bill Barr, who told Trump at the time that his fraud claims had no merit.
+Barr, who said publicly at the time that the Justice Department had not found fraud, told the committee members that he had told Trump it was all “bull——.”

 The panel also showed video testimony from Trump’s daughter, Ivanka Trump, who spoke to the committee in April.
-Ivanka Trump said Barr’s declaration “affected my perspective.”
+Ivanka Trump told the panel that Barr’s declaration “affected my perspective.”

 “I respect Attorney General Barr so I accepted what he said,” she told the committee.